mandober/dotnet-debrief/csharp/all/keywords.md

 Keywords are predefined, reserved identifiers that have special meanings to the compiler.
 They cannot be used as identifiers in your program unless they include `@` as a prefix, e.g. `@if` is a valid identifier.
 The `@` symbol doesn't form a part of the identifier itself, e.g. `@id` is the same identifier as `id`.

-The contextual keywords have special meaning only in a limited program context and can be used as identifiers outside that context.
+The *contextual keywords* have special meaning only in a limited program context and can be used as identifiers outside that context.
 Some contextual keywords, such as `partial` and `where`, have special meanings in two or more contexts.
 Generally, new keywords are added as contextual keywords, for backwards compatibility.

-## Reserved keywords
+## Reserved keywords by purpose

 ```
 private
 protected
 public
 internal

 readonly
 abstract
-as
-is

 bool
 char
 byte
 sbyte
+short
+ushort
+int
+uint
+long
+ulong
 double
-long
+float
 decimal
-float
+string
+null
+object

 true
-int
-string
 false

-break
-continue
-try
-switch
-case
+checked
+unchecked

+do
+while
 if
+else
 for
+in
 foreach
+switch
+case
+break
+continue
 goto

-do
-else
-throw
+try
 catch
 finally

+return
+throw

+as
+is

+out
+ref
+params

 namespace
 class
 struct